nukah/nukah.github.io/content/thoughts/system_design_concepts.md

 tags: ['engineering', 'system design', 'development']
 ---

-In this article, i am going to get through key software design concepts and considerations preferred or sometimes required in modern software development environment.
+In this article, I am going to go through the key software design concepts and considerations that are preferred or sometimes required in the modern software development environment.

 <!--more-->